 persecuting zealot turned God’s servant—the famed pharisee some Jews and Christians love to hate

 A Jew from the tribe of Benjamin, circumcised on the eighth day, of the nation of Israel, a Hebrew born of Hebrews, a Pharisee and son of a Pharisee, a talmid (student) of the renowned Rabbi Gamaliel, both Jew and Roman citizen (hence his dual name, Saul Paulus).

-He made his raison d’être the destruction of Messianic Jews—followers of “The Way” (Yeshua/Jesus).
+He made his raison d’être the destruction of Messianic Jews—followers of “The Way” (Jesus/Yeshua, his Hebrew name).
 Saul oversaw the stoning of Stephen, the first Messianic Jew martyred.
-But then his soul underwent a spiritual event that impacted the physical—a transformational encounter with the resurrected and risen Yeshua that left Saul physically blinded for three days and caused him to emerge with radically different spiritual sight.
+But then Saul’s soul underwent a spiritual event that impacted the physical—a transformational encounter with the resurrected and risen Jesus/Yeshua that left Saul physically blinded for three days and caused him to emerge with radically different spiritual sight.

 It took years, solitary time, and near abandonment from his fellow messianic believers before his soul was readied for its destiny as a chosen vessel to bear his Messiah’s name “before Gentiles, kings, and the children of Israel” (Acts 9:15).
 Read the rest of his story here.

 BRIDGING SCRIPTURES & UNDERSTANDING